Additional Resources

 The Compassionate Friends

-Whether your family has had a child die (at any age from any cause) or you are trying to help those who have gone through this life-altering experience, The Compassionate Friends exists to provide friendship, understanding and hope to those going through the natural grieving process.
+Whether your family has had a child die (at any age from any cause) or you are trying to help those who have

 SLAP'D (Surviving Life After a Parent Dies)